sfeeser/genesys/docs/cobra_commands.md

      - Records success in `synthesis_outcome_history`.
      - Canvas updates (yellow vibrating → green solid).
 4. **Loop-prevention rule:** After 3 failed attempts on the same node or SCC, the agent records a final `white_blood_cell_attack`, pauses, and surfaces an UNSAT condition with the minimal conflict set (using `get_blast_radius` and `get_related_nodes`).
+5. After every synthesis attempt (success or failure): the agent must output a Continuation Directive telling the orchestrator exactly what to do next (continue, retry, pause, raise UNSAT, propose graph delta, etc.).
+    - State Forwarder Mechanics (Orchestrator Side)
+       - The Go engine listens for the === GENESIS CONTINUATION DIRECTIVE === marker.
+       - It validates and stores the directive.
+       - It immediately prepares the next AI call using the directive’s instructions.
+       - This creates a clean, deterministic hand-off between stateless prompts while giving the AI full agency over its own workflow.

 **Termination Conditions:**
 - All nodes in the current Scaffold Graph revision reach `implemented` maturity, or